Shoulder Instability and Dislocation

 Sometimes, dislocated shoulders may temporarily move back in place.
 If this happens, your child may still have shoulder damage that needs medical attention.
 If you suspect a shoulder dislocation, consult your child’s physician right away.

-Diagnosing Shoulder Instability and Dislocation
+How is Shoulder Instability and Dislocation diagnosed?

 Diagnosing shoulder instability or dislocation starts with a full assessment and evaluation, so that our physicians can develop a care plan for your child’s symptoms.
 Tests may include: